statamic-rad-pack/starter-kit-photographer/README.md

 - You can generate less (or more if you prefer) responsive image variations by editing the `config/statamic/responsive-images/dimension_calculator_threshold` setting.
 The higher the number, the more variations you'll generate for each image.
 - We recommend having at least 2GB of memory on your server, and be sure to allocate it to php by updating your php.ini file (or equivalent).

+### Installing Horizon

+To install [Laravel Horizon](https://laravel.com/docs/11.x/horizon), run `php artisan horizon:install` and run `php artisan horizon` (or enable Horizon in Laravel Forge if you're using it) to ensure your queue is handled.

 ## Credit

 This Starter Kit was commissioned by the Statamic Team and designed/hand-built by [Michael Aerni](https://statamic.com/partners/michael-aerni).
 He went not just the extra mile, but two.